Post Summary: The Best Time to Travel to Japan (Broken Down By Months)

 Weather in Japan in October

 October in Japan means, for the most part, fall foliage and much more pleasant weather.
+It’s a great time to travel to Japan.
 This is the month that, while not cold, calls for a light jacket to stave off the (mostly evening) chill.
 Order is restored as summer is definitely over, the humidity disappears and the air becomes drier and cooler.

 Sapporo sees an average high of 16°C, while Osaka has 23°C. Down in Naha, Okinawa, the average is still a firmly warm and summery 28°C.